Mana Village to Joshimath is 47 km approx. Mana Gaon > Govindghat (29 km) Govindghat > Joshimath (18 km)

 Lunch Served by a Mana Villager

-We met Janki Parmar – a 70-year-old lady nearby Bhim Pul, Mana Village in Uttarakhand.
+We met Janki Parmar – a 70-year-old lady near Bhim Pul, Mana Village in Uttarakhand.
 She was returning to her house after inspecting potato farming.
 She requested us to visit her shop after visiting Bhim …